 SIR processes your application

-- After receipt of your application, SIR will acknowledge receipt of your application and provide you with the name of your individual Account Coordinator.
-The Account Coordinator is the SIR employee responsible for processing your company's application and serves as your primary contact at TDI-DWC.
+- After receipt of your application, SIR will acknowledge receipt of your application and provide you with the name of your individual Account Manager.
+The Account Manager is the SIR employee responsible for processing your company's application and serves as your primary contact at TDI-DWC.

-- The Account Coordinator, in conjunction with the TDI-DWC claims, finance, and safety staff, will review your application and contact you if additional information is needed.
+- The Account Manager, in conjunction with the TDI-DWC claims, finance, and safety staff, will review your application and contact you if additional information is needed.

 - After the initial review process, the following work on your application will proceed concurrently: